AlexandreCantin/katellea/README.md

 ```
 * Run `npm run start` and wait for your browser to start at `localhost:8080`

+* Note: if you got troubles with _max watches_, you can type in your terminal :
+`echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p`

 ## Testing

 :construction: Coming soon :construction: